astronomer/astro-docs/enterprise/next/05_customize-airflow/04_kubernetes-executor.md

 ## Apply a Pod Template to a Deployment

-If to use your pod template for all DAGs within a given Airflow Deployment, you can add the pod template as an environment variable to the Deployment.
+If you want to use a pod template for all DAGs within a given Airflow Deployment, you can add the pod template to the Deployment as an environment variable.
 To do so:

 1. Update your Dockerfile to copy your customized pod template into your Docker image.
 For instance, if your customized pod template file name is `new_pod_template.yaml`, you would add the following line: